3 Days in Kraków, Poland

 Day 3

-In the morning we returned to the train station to secure our tickets to Kiev (Kyiv) for the next day.
-All of the direct routes from Krakow were sold out, which made the decision to take the overnight train through Warsaw that much easier.
+In the morning, we returned to the train station to secure our tickets to Kyiv for the next day.
+All the direct routes from Kraków were sold out, so we decided to take the overnight train through Warsaw.

 Oskar Schindler’s Factory Museum

 It was especially moving to see a monument with the names of the 1,200 Jews Schindler saved.
-You may recognize the photo below from the entrance to the factory with portraits of the employees.
+You may recognize the photo below from the factory entrance, which features portraits of the employees.

 Oskar Schindler's original enamel factory in Krakow, Poland